This is a named option within the Business: Accounting, MAcc.

-The Master of Accountancy (MAcc) program is open to any student who has earned a four-year undergraduate degree, or the equivalent, in any discipline, from an accredited institution.
+The Master of Accountancy (MAcc) program is open to any applicants who have earned a four-year undergraduate degree, or the equivalent, in any discipline, from an accredited institution.

-For accounting students in the WSB, or accounting students from other UW-intuitions, who have been identified as candidates for admission to the Master of Accountancy program during their undergraduate studies, the application for graduate school will be open from September 1 – October 15 during the last year of their undergraduate program.
+For accounting students in the University of Wisconsin-Madison School of Business (WSB), or accounting students from other UW institutions, who have been identified as candidates for admission to the Master of Accountancy program during their undergraduate studies, the application for graduate school will be open from September 1 – October 15 during the last year of their undergraduate program.

 Applicants are not required to have previous full-time work experience.
-Application requirements include:
+Additional application requirements include:

 Transcripts